VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 *[{{page.linkToGithubText}}](https://github.com/VysotskiVadim/slow-unit-tests/blob/main/app/src/test/java/dev/vadzimv/slowtests/ObjectMockingMockito.kt)*

-You need **447.4** milliseconds to run 2 tests which use Mockito.
+You need **447.4** milliseconds to run 2 tests that use Mockito.
 It's 248 times slower than the baseline!
-Whole test suite of 5 tests executed for 462.6 milliseconds.
+The whole test suite of 5 tests are executed for 462.6 milliseconds.

 Test `a` was the slowest - 446.8 milliseconds.
 Mockito initializes when you create a mock for the first time.